taojinllnl/Phasefield_staggered_approach/README.md

 ### Recent Updates
 1. Add the adaptive mesh refinement option, remove some unused items in the parameters.prm file (Feb.
 14th, 2026).
 2. Add the plane-stress option to the code and input files (Feb.
 15th, 2026).
+3. Add the option of AT-2 (default), AT-1, and phase-field cohesive zone model (PFCZM).
+In the parameters.prm file, use the flag "Phase-field model type" to choose the phase-field model.
+Also, in the materialDataFile, extra material data entries need to be provided for the PFCZM model (Feb.
+24th, 2026).

 ### How to compile
 The L-BFGS finite element procedure is implemented in [deal.II](https://www.dealii.org/) (with the develop branch as Aug.
 17th, 2024), which is an open source finite element library.
 In order to use the code (**main.cc**) provided here, deal.II should be configured with MPI and at least with the interfaces to BLAS, LAPACK, Threading Building Blocks (TBB), and UMFPACK.
 For optional interfaces to other software packages, see https://www.dealii.org/developer/readme.html.